BismaBRJ/daily-analysis-yt-link-wa-db/README.md

 1. Extract messages (with additional data, like timestamps) from that SQLite database;

-2. Transform the data into insights with PySpark, even MLLib for topic modeling; then
+2. Transform the data into insights with PySpark, even MLlib for topic modeling; then

 3. Load that data into a different storage, say a Parquet file, from which I can then display a dashboard made with Streamlit.